 Cost

 The cost of LNG EC was fully reimbursed to the patient when sold with a prescription if the patient was under 21 years old.
-The cost of UPA EC was partially reimbursed to the patient (about 40%) if the patient was under 21 years old.
-However, a new reimbursement scheme applies since April 1st 2020, which makes EC pills available free of charge to women of any age.7
+The cost of UPA EC was partially refunded to the patient (about 40%) if the patient was under 21 years old.
+However, a new reimbursement scheme applies since April 1st 2020.
+Unlike initially reported7, EC pills are not available free of charge to women of any age, but an immediate reimbursement of up to 9 euros applies.
+This reimbursement or discount on the total price of the EC pill, applies only if the individual purchasing EC agrees to register his/her identification number (ID).
+The individual registering his/her ID does not need to be the person using the EC pill sold.8

 Guidelines & common practices